The DLCL has moved to a new website: dlcl.stanford.edu.

 Information for Prospective Visiting Scholars and Visiting Student Researchers

 "Visiting Scholar" is an official University designation, which extends the privileges of the University to scholars established in their fields who wish to be in residence at Stanford for a limited period of time (usually from 3 months up to a year).
-This is a courtesy appointment for scholars with a PhD that comes without Stanford salary support; those who are still working towards a PhD must apply for visiting Student Researcher status outlined below.
+This is a courtesy appointment for scholars with a PhD and a current appointment at another academic institution, that comes without Stanford salary support; those who are still working towards a PhD must apply for visiting Student Researcher status outlined below.
 Visiting Scholars are expected to find their own support from their own universities, grants, or other sources.
 See also Stanford's official policies regarding this designation.

 Application Procedure and Deadlines

-The application materials must reach the Department by January 15th prior to September 1st of the academic year to be spent at Stanford.
-Because the departments often receive more applications than they can accommodate, it is very important that applications arrive by the appropriate deadline; late applications are unlikely to be accepted.
-Notification of appointment will be made in the spring.
+The application materials must reach the department at least six (6) months prior to your proposed arrival date at Stanford.
+Because the departments often receive more applications than they can accommodate, it is very important that applications arrive timely and with complete information; late applications are unlikely to be accepted.
+Notification of appointment will be made in the within one to two months after receipt of materials.
 The DLCL and its departments have limited resources for visitors, and are unable to accept all who express interest.

 All Visiting Scholars must be nominated by a sponsor on the regular faculty of one of the DLCL departments and then be approved by that department's director.
 It is recommended that prospective visitors contact a potential sponsor from the regular faculty before submitting a formal application.
 Any contact with the sponsor or other faculty members should be mentioned in the letter of application.
 Please be aware that no faculty member in the department can sponsor more than one Visiting Scholar in a given academic year, and that sponsoring faculty cannot be on leave during the time of the visit.
 For finding a sponsor, please write to the Division Manager, Allen Sciutto (firstname.lastname@example.org), or to the department's director, indicating the dates you would like to visit and describing your research interests.